Desk Jockey Dangers: Health Risks Linked With Sitting Too Long

 Our abs help our back muscles support our spine.
 Once we lose our inner core strength that comes from having functioning abdominal muscles, our posture starts to suffer.

 Sit up straight, have breaks every 20 minutes, and spend some of your day sitting on an exercise ball instead of an office chair.
 When you're off work, or during lunch, crunch out a few sit-ups to help build up that six-pack.

 When Couch Potatoes Become Emotionally Fried

 We are more in touch with our friends than ever before.
-At the flitter of a finger we can post a greeting, update a photo, or boast about a delectable dinner without even leaving our seat.
+At the flutter of a finger we can post a greeting, update a photo, or boast about a delectable dinner without even leaving our seat.

 But when was the last time you just sat around with your friends just talking and laughing without your phone at the ready.
 We are at risk of losing important social skills if we ignore people we are with, to keep in touch with people that aren't even there.
 Don't let your fingers be the outlet for your emotions.
 Put away that phone and enjoy the company of the people you can see and touch.